-DHCD Use Only

-Submit a notarized statement by the Adequate Deficient

-president or chief financial officer of the

-organization.
-(Page Number)
+DHCD L Jse Only Submit a notarized statement by the president or chief financial officer of the organization.
+(Page Number) OR Submit a certification from a Certified Public Account (Page Number) Adequate Deficient

-OR

-Submit a certification from a Certified

-Public Account (Page Number)

 - 1. Audit.
 Audit information, if available, will be reviewed. - 2.
 Budget.
 The organization should conduct annual budgeting of its operations and all activities and programs.
 It should track and report budget versus actual income and expenses. - 3.
 Reporting.
 Financial reporting should be regular, current and sufficient for the board to forecast and monitor the financial status of the corporation. - 4.
 Cash Flow Management.
 The organization should know its current cash position and maintain controls over expenditures. - 5.
 Internal Controls.
-The organization should have adequate internal controls to ensure separation of duties and safeguarding or corporate assets.
+The organization should have adequate internal controls to ensure separation of duties and safeguarding of corporate assets.
 There should be sufficient oversight of all financial activities. - 6.
 Procurement/Conflict of Interest.
-The organization should have a conflict of interest policy governing board members, employees, and development activities, particularly in procurement of contract services and the award of housing units for occupancy. - 7.
-Insurance.
-The organization should maintain adequate insurance, including liability, fidelity, bond, workers compensation, property hazard and project.
+The organization should have a conflict-of-interest policy governing board members, employees, and development activities, particularly in procurement of contract services and the award of housing units for occupancy.